Joalor64GH/FunkinCocoa/example_mods/scripts/readme.txt

-Put your global Lua scripts here.
+Put your global Lua or Haxe scripts here.
 Scripts in this folder will work regardless of the song!